 We are all about the students.

 We support them from day one right through to assisting them with graduation.
-On a day-to-day basis I will help students with things like course planning, submitting assessments and even help with some technical issues.
+On a day-to-day basis I will help students with things like course planning, submitting assignments and even help with some technical issues.

 At the start, we really focus on helping the students understand that they are part of a bigger picture, that there are other students and that we are always here to help.
 I think it’s all about normalising the online learning process and letting them know about the support we offer, as well as the other types of support that is available to them as a student studying with Western Sydney University Online.